abyss-solutions/python-mongo-interview/README.md

-# python-mongo-interview

-# Setup
+## Project Setup

-# Collections
+### Collections

 components
 templates

-# How to Prep.
+### How to Prep.

-## - Start a local version of Mongo DB
+- Start a local version of Mongo DB

-## - Insert the components.json and template.json into the 2 collections
+- Insert the components.json and template.json into the 2 collections

-## - Install Pymongo and any tooling of your choice in a python environment
+- Install Pymongo and any tooling of your choice in a python environment

+## What you need to achieve

+### Task 1

+Generate a key for every item templates.fields that uses name and replace spaces with underscores

+Update all the fields in templates with their key in the mongo db

 #

-#

-# What you need to achieve

-# Task 1

-## Generate a key for every item templates.fields that uses name and replace spaces with underscores

-## Update all the fields in templates with their key in the mongo db

-#

-# Task 2
+### Task 2

-# For Every Item in components.templateData.
+For Every Item in components.templateData.
 Insert a new object on the _components_ collection called **templateFieldData** and consists of the key from template.fields matching the templateFieldId in templateData.

-# Example of final result
+#### _Example of final result_

-## templates
+### templates

 ```
 {